 I owe all of this to my mom.
 It was she who taught me how to dig and eat clams.
 So imagine my surprise when it finally dawned on me, sometime in my teenage years, that mom really doesn’t care for clams all that much.

-But for mom, clams and clamming bring back bittersweet memories of her childhood on coastal New England.
+For mom, clams and clamming bring back bittersweet memories of her childhood on coastal New England.
 It was just after World War II, and while times weren’t so hard as in the Depression, the beauty of the shoreline was mixed with some hard, smelly work.

 Every Friday during those summers it was up to mom and my Uncle David to gather steamer clams for dinner and quahogs for chowder.
 I asked her to tell me about it a few years ago, and this is her story: